Stuart Pearce MBE is a former England footballer and manager.

 In 1998 Pearce was awarded an MBE for his services to football.

-Away from the pitch, Stuart has a great knowledge of the football business and the game he loves.
+Away from the pitch, Stuart has a vast knowledge of the football business and the game he loves and appears regularly across the major broadcasters as a football pundit, studio guest and co-commentator.

 Stuart Pearce is available for motivational and after-dinner speeches.